 Exit interviews are one of the best ways to get true and honest feedback from employees.
 The downside is that it takes time to build up a significant amount of data.
-Increasing your participation rate can help you get greater amounts of actionable information quicker.
+Increasing your participation response rates can help you get greater amounts of actionable information quicker.

-With just a little extra effort, you should be able to double that response rate.
+With just a little extra effort, you should be able to quadruple that response rate.
 Sixty-five percent (65%) or better is a good goal for exit interview participation.
-This can be accomplished with exit interviews completed by paper and pencil, a web-based online system or by telephone.
+This can be accomplished with exit interviews completed by paper and pencil, email, or telephone, but is easiest to reach via a web-based online system.

 It is important to make sure you have a good method in place to track this kind of participation.
 At a minimum, you want to track participation rate at the start of an improvement project and then periodically thereafter.
 A more ideal scenario is to keep a running average that you can refer to regularly.
 This real-time number immediately alerts you to a fall off (or increase) in participation.
 An online exit interview management system should do this for you automatically.

 Large companies might want to track participation rates separately for subsidiaries, large divisions or geographic regions.
-Small to mid size companies can generally benefit from one total participation rate for the organization.
+Small to mid-size companies can generally benefit from one total participation response rate for the organization.

 Employees will not complete their exit interviews if they believe that the feedback they provide will not be read or will be promptly ignored.
 It is important to let employees know that you value their feedback.
+Use language in the exit interview invitation that encourages honest feedback.
 When you do make improvements based on suggestions from exit interviews, don't be afraid to tell employees where the idea came from.
 Over time, employees will learn that you do listen.
-Once this becomes a part of the corporate culture, you can be assured of lots of open and honest ideas, suggestions and critiques.
+Once you create this "listening" corporate culture, you will start to see more useful ideas, suggestions and critiques from your exit interviews.